Sarah Crosby

 Sarah Crosby (6 October 1729 – 29 October 1804) was an English Methodist preacher, and is considered to be the first woman to hold this title.
-Crosby, along with Mary Bosanquet, are the most popular women preachers of Methodism.
+Crosby, along with Mary Bosanquet, is one of the most popular women preachers of Methodism.
 Scholars such as Paul Wesley Chilcote consider Crosby to be the busiest female Methodist preacher, as she preached up until the day she died.
 She was also renowned for being skilled at prayer, which at the time was seen as a sort of religious art form.

 Early life

 Crosby was born in Leeds on 6 October 1729.
 Not much is known about her early life, aside from the fact that she enjoyed singing, dancing, and playing cards.

 Crosby did not become interested in religion until she began to attend Anglican services when she was 14 years old.
 She started to develop a fear of death, which became pronounced when she was 17, perhaps because of a bout of illness.
 As a result, Crosby devoted herself even more to religion, fearing that she would die and be sent to Hell.

 In 1750, Crosby married.
 Not much is known about Mr Crosby, including his first name; similarly, Sarah Crosby's maiden name is not known − she is always addressed as 'Mrs Crosby.'
 The marriage did not last long; her husband left her on 2 February 1757, after seven years of marriage.
 It is unclear why the Crosbys separated.
 Some speculate that Mr Crosby was not a Methodist and discouraged her from practicing her religion.
 Others have said that Mr Crosby introduced Sarah Crosby to John Wesley's writings, which may have indicated that he was a Methodist.
 Mr Crosby's religion remains unknown, as do most details about him.
 Other possible reasons for the end of Crosby's marriage include that Mr Crosby might have been an alcoholic, or that he may have been unfaithful.